Any parent who has a child at school will know (or will soon know!) the sheer frustration that can come with treating a head lice infestation.

 “Conditioner.
 We had a lice issue for about 2 years (a couple of kids in my daughter’s class that were never properly treated) and I just combed her hair every day with conditioner as soon as she got home from school.
 I’d only get a handful of massive adult lice, fresh from someone else’s head (every day).
 As soon as you are getting baby ones too you know they are breeding.” — Robyn

 “This isn’t very earth friendly but my mom used to put hairspray in our hair before we went to school to PREVENT us from getting it again…i guess the lice don’t like the taste of hairspray so the don’t stay in hair that has it.” — Kimra

 “Half a bottle of detangler and a comb, an hour in the tub – I believe in the mechanical (and yes essential oils when that’s finished).” — Sandra

 “I have three girls with long thick hair, plus three boys.
-When they were all in primary school head lice checks and treatment became a normal thing we did every Friday.
-If I didn’t schedule it in it was a nightmare.
-You have to break the lifecycle by removing all the eggs or nothing will work and she will be re-infested.
-So tea tree oil works to kill the live lice, but you must comb the eggs out with a metal toothed comb.
-Use lots of white conditioner so that you can see the eggs easily, section the hair off and start with the back of the neck and work your way up.
+When they were all in primary school, head lice checks and treatment became a normal thing we did every Friday.
+If I didn’t schedule it in, it was a nightmare.
+You have to break the lifecycle by removing all the eggs, or nothing will work and they will be re-infested.
+Tea tree oil works to kill the live lice, but you must comb the eggs out with a metal toothed comb.
+Use lots of white conditioner so that you can see the eggs easily.
+Section the hair off and start with the back of the neck and work your way up.
 Most people don’t get all the eggs because they don’t section off the hair and work systematically, so stuff gets missed.” — Priscilla